How old is too old to serve in Congress? - NewsBreak

 The newspaper states that Feinstein doesn’t seem to fully recognize longtime colleagues anymore and that one person had to reintroduce themselves to her multiple times during an interaction that lasted several hours.

-Staffers also reportedly told The Chronicle that it appears Feinstein is no longer able to fulfill her job duties without the help of her staff.Ukraine says it damaged Russian flagship, crew evacuates
+Staffers also reportedly told The Chronicle that it appears Feinstein is no longer able to fulfill her job duties without the help of her staff.Former jobs of every sitting Supreme Court justice

 NewsNation reached out to Feinstein for a response on the accuracy of the comments made by her colleagues and received the following statement: